-Prerequisites: MAT 122, PHY 122 or permission of instructor.
+Prerequisites: MAT 122, PHY 122 or

-Description: This is a second-semester course in computational methods.
+Corequisites: PHY 122 This is a secondsemester course in computational methods.
 This course is intended for students in engineering and applied science.
 Emphasis is placed on solving engineering related problems through the use of current industry accepted high level programming languages.
 Analytical as well as approximate solutions are stressed in this course.
 Students are expected to spend additional time outside of the classroom to complete class assignments and projects.
 (1 lecture, 3 laboratory hours) Laboratory fee applies.